k4ml/labzero/docs/tutorial.md

 ## What you will learn?
 - How to generate new project using cookiecutter and labzero project template
+  - Just demo since we don't have Gitpod workspace yet (but can try on local machine)
 - Sign up Gitpod
 - Sign up Render
 - Run labzero-example project